Quiet down your washing machine

 It seems counterintuitive, but if your washer still vibrates even after being leveled, the solution is not to bolt it to the floor.
 That’ll just make more noise.
 Instead of connecting the washer to the floor, you want to isolate it from the floor.
 The washer’s rubber feet are supposed to do that.
 Unfortunately, at high spin speeds, they don’t do a very good job.

-Installing the pads is a three-step process, and you’ll need a helper for lifting the machine.
+Installing the washer anti vibration pads is a three-step process, and you’ll need a helper for lifting the machine.
 Start by lifting each corner of the machine and slipping a pad under each foot.
 Mark each pad location on the floor.
 Then lift the washer out of the way so you can apply the adhesive discs and mount the pads to the floor as shown.

 Required Tools for this Project

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

 Required Materials for this Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.